paulsammut/ltp/README.md

 * Allow commands to be send to the LTP

 #### Decoding packets coming from the LTP
 The LTP host software monitors the serial port and looks for an LtpMessage packet.
 This a packet of COBS encoded binary data that has 0x00 at the end of it.
 If a packet is received, it is decoded from COBS and converted it to an X, Y, Z LIDAR hit location.
 This hit location is defined as an LtpHitXyz data structure.

 ![PollRead() of LTP][ltp::pollread]

 #### Sending Commands to the LTP
-Commands to the LTP are done via LtpCommand structers serialized into a byte array and encoded with COBS and then sent over the UART.
+Commands to the LTP are done via LtpCommand structures serialized into a byte array and encoded with COBS and then sent over the UART.

 ### LTP Firmware
-The LTP Board contains a PIC24FV16KM204 microntroller.
-Firmare for this chip was written in MplabX using the C30 compiler.
+The LTP Board contains a PIC24FV16KM204 microcontroller.
+Firmware for this chip was written in MplabX using the C30 compiler.
 The firmware handles the following operation:

 * Setup on the various subsystems for proper configurations
 * Monitor the serial port for any commands